ankesh06g/Greetcards-PHP-project-with-dynamic-link-generation/README.md

                                                               -> index.php
 4. Start all services of xampp from xampp panel.
 5. Now create new database in phpmyadmin
-6. Open C://xampp/htdocs/greetcards/database/greetcards.sql copy all contain and paste it on sql panel of your database.
+6. Open C://xampp/htdocs/greetcards/database/**greetcards.sql** copy all contain and paste it on sql panel of your database.
     **Note: Don't import greetcards.sql file because size of file is larger.**
+7. Change database username and password, if you have changed or keep as it is in **database/db.inc.php**
-7. Now your project is ready to run open this link on your browser http://localhost/greetcards
+8. Now your project is ready to run open this link on your browser http://localhost/greetcards

 Thank You for your support!!!